multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 ## Days 1 - 12

 Basic Swift learning!
 All what you need to know about optionals and closures etc.
-See my other post with more details here as well
+See my other post with more details [here](https://multitudes.github.io/2019/04/Some-Swift-tips-for-beginner-and-intermediate.html).

 <hr>